 The annulus shown on the diagram is an example of a nonsimple region.
 On a sphere it may appear only in drawings of nonconnected graphs.
 That is, if a drawing of a pseudograph $G$ on a sphere has a nonsimple region, then $G$ is not connected.
 This statement should be intuitively obvious, but the proof is not trivial.

 Drawings of connected graphs on a torus may have nonsimple regions.
 For example, in the first drawing of $K_4$ below,

-the regions $B$ and $C$ are simple and the region $A$ is not (it contains the meridian of the torus).
+the regions $B$ and $C$ are simple, and $A$ is not (it contains the meridian of the torus).
 The second drawing of $K_4$ has only two regions, $D$ and $E$, and both of them are simple.

-Further we will use the following claim which should be intuitively obvious.
+Further, we will use the following claim, which should be intuitively obvious.
 We do not present its proof, but it is not hard; a reader familiar with topology may consider it as an exercise.

 {